The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Our FinTech projects

-Our main focus in FinTech is mainly on crowdfunding solutions for various industries, market sectors, and businesses.
+Our main focus in FinTech is mainly on online investment and crowdfunding solutions for various niches, market sectors, and business models.

-LenderKit is software for creators who are going to enter the market of alternative financing.
+LenderKit is crowdfunding and online investment software for businesses who are going to enter the market of alternative financing.

 LenderKit comes in a bundle with essentials like a powerful back-office, automated KYC/AML procedures, the built-in CMS and secondary market.